bacpack-system/packager-tools/README.md

 ### Fake uname utility

-Fake `uname` utility reads data from config file nd provide them to the user.
+Fake `uname` utility reads data from a config file and prints them to the user.

-Config file has a name `uname.txt` and must be locatad in the same `/etc` directory.
+The config file is named `uname.txt` and must be located in the `/etc` directory.

 To generate config file just run **real** `uname` utility as